 “This is mind-bogglingly irresponsible,” said Senator Ron Wyden, a Democrat from Oregon and a senior member of the Senate Intelligence Committee.
 “Trump threatens national security by letting anyone who pays to get into his club photograph sensitive deliberations.”

 Security experts have raised red flags over Trump tweeting via an unsecured Android mobile phone, a habit that could potentially expose the president to personal tracking or give hackers an entry point into other parts of his phone.

 “It’s against best practices of operational security,” said Jonathan Wackrow, a former Secret Service agent who now runs a private security consulting firm.
 “The people he surrounds himself with should know better.
 I don’t see that voice of reason anywhere.”

 “Think about the impact an attacker could have if they could access POTUS’s phone microphone, or that of his aides, during key briefings such as the meeting in Mar-a-Lago on Saturday night,” said Mike Murray, a vice president at the mobile security company Lookout.

 Experts say foreign intelligence agencies are examining every clip and photo for possible insight into the inner workings of the White House, including a video that Trump’s social media director Dan Scavino posted to Twitter on Saturday that features the president’s entourage, including a US military officer carrying the country’s nuclear codes.

 “As much scrutiny as you’re giving those videos, foreign intelligence is doing the exact same thing just to gain a little bit of understanding of this administration,” Wackrow said.

-Posted by GPD on February 14, 2017, With 2266 Reads Filed under Government & Politics.
+Posted by GPD on February 14, 2017, With 2268 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.